arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 {:.intermediate}
 intermediate

-In functional programming it is very common to encode "effects" as data types - common effects include `Option` for possibly missing values, `Either` and `Validated` for possible errors, and [`Promise`]({{ '/docs/effects/promise/' | relative_url }}) for asynchronous computations, which has the same purpose as a `Future`, only pure and lazy.
+In functional programming it is very common to encode "behaviors" as data types - common behaviors include `Option` for possibly missing values, `Either` and `Validated` for possible errors, and [`Promise`]({{ '/docs/effects/promise/' | relative_url }}) for asynchronous computations, which has the same purpose as a `Future`, only pure and lazy.

-These effects tend to show up in functions working on a single piece of data - for instance parsing a single `String` into an `Int`, validating a login, or asynchronously fetching website information for a user.
+These behaviors tend to show up in functions working on a single piece of data - for instance parsing a single `String` into an `Int`, validating a login, or asynchronously fetching website information for a user.

 ```kotlin:ank
 import arrow.core.Either